The Complete Guide to Direct Sales Software 2024

 What Is Sales Enablement?

 Enabling sales with tech is a complex process, but simple to understand.
 Sales reps need support.
-They need content, knowledge, information, trainings, etc., to help the sales team close more deals.
+They need content, knowledge, information, trainings, etc., to help them close more deals.

 As Gartner defines it, “Sales enablement is the process of providing the sales organization with the information, content and tools that help salespeople sell more effectively.”